dskarbek/OregonTrailRace/docs/calamities.md

   including the one that just got the calamity now have dead oxen.
 The calamity now works exactly like the dead oxen calamity (see above).
 You cannot forge new trail and it can be mended with an oxen supply card.
-Note that the bad water calamity can be mended by clean water, but once it becomes a dead oxen problem then you need an oxen supply card, not a clean water supply card.</td>
+Note that the bad water calamity can be mended by clean water, but once it becomes a dead oxen problem then you need an oxen supply card, not a clean water supply card.
+If you are the player that gets the second Bad Water card, then you have redundantly dead oxen.
+You only need to mend "dead oxen" once to discard both calamities.</td>
   <td><img src="images/clean_water.jpg"></td></tr>

  <tr><td><img src="images/measles.jpg"></td>